ffcrazy933/ffcrazy933.github.io/content/_index.md

     content:
       title: News
       text:
-        + May 2023: Two papers accepted to ACL 2023!
+        + hhh May 2023: Two papers accepted to ACL 2023!
 One is **Coscript** on constraint language planning, and the other is **KPCE** on concept extraction through the lens of a Structural Causal Model.

-        + Oct.2022: Our work Generative Entity Typing with Curriculum Learning got accepted at EMNLP 2022!
+        + hhhh Oct.2022: Our work Generative Entity Typing with Curriculum Learning got accepted at EMNLP 2022!
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '2'